 Determining Your Guest List

-Creating your wedding guest list is not an easy task and now due to Covid deciding who to invite to your wedding can be even more complicated.
-You need to abide to current gathering restrictions as well as the capacity limits of your venue.
-With restrictions being put on gatherings, it can be tough to limit your guest list.
-We’ve made it easier to determine who to invite to your wedding by creating a chart that categorizes your guests.
+Creating your wedding guest list is no easy task so we’ve made it easier to determine who to invite to your wedding by creating a chart that categorizes your guests.
 Feel free to reference it when drafting your guest list.
 We hope it helps in deciding who to invite to your wedding a little easier.